hputnam/BioMin_HIS/Protocols/Protocol_HIMBTitratorGatesLab_20180610.md

 	- *Note: Autosampler only has 9 sample positions, plan time accordingly.
 9 samples takes approximately an hour and a half.* Loading the real water samples will be the same procedure as loading CRM samples.
 	- Turn on the scale (to the left of the titrator) and tare a titration cup.
 Carefully pour 60g of a real water sample. **Each sample must be between 59.00 - 60.00 g.**
 		- Record mass value in Putnam Lab notebook with the date and sample ID.
 Write the ID No. on the side of the cup on tape in sharpie (ex: Conical_8 sample - write "C8" on the cup).
 Place in position 01 on the Autosampler.
 	- Repeat for each water sample.
-Write the mass values in the notebook in the order positioned in the autosampler.
+Write the mass values in the lab binder in the order positioned in the autosampler.
     - LabX: Analysis > Released Methods: ID 000 | URIBioMin > Right click > Start > T50_GatesLab
 		- Click "Add" to add as many ID rows as needed.
 		- Input ID No. with the appropriate mass value.
 If the sample came from a conical, label it "Conical#".
 If the sample came from a tank, label it "Tank#".
 Do not include a space between "Tank" and "1". *The R script will only read "Tank1" or "Conical1".* (Ex: "T1"; 59.67)
+	***Before leaving, record the start time and calculate the end time.
+Then, put an alarm on your phone so that when TA is over, you immediately head to the lab and put the pH probe away so that it does not sit in DI water for several hours during busy days***
 	- Once finished, view data: LabX > Data > “Reports” > “My Latest Reports” > Double Click the latest "Origin ID 000 | URIBioMin". *The report will be the top result, but be patient while LabX creates the report.
 Do not export the wrong file, pay attention to the date and time.*
 		- "Export as" > "CSV".
 Name: "yyyymmdd_all" (ex: 20180602_Run1).
 	- Add the water sample mass values to the mass file (yyyymmddmass_Run1) with the correct salinity value.
 Refer to written notes or log in to github.com > search hputnam > BioMin_HIS > RAnalysis > Data > "Daily_Temp_pH_Sal.csv".
 Choose the salinity values from the measurement set that matches the time the water was sampled.
 Log out of Github.com once finished collecting salinity values.